dankogai/swift-json/README.md

 Usage
 -----

-Just add `json.swift` to your project and have fun!
+Just add [json/json.swift] to your project and have fun!

+[json/json.swift]: ./[json/json.swift

 Synopsis
 --------